From Java to C++

 The material covered here used to be taught in the CSS 332 course.

 It is assumed you understand the basics of object-oriented programming,

 Concepts in Java and C++ are similar, yet C++ has many messier language details.

 These notes cover these language details.
 This material is meant to be used

-for CSS 342 and 263, and is presented in a useful order for those courses.
+for CSS 342, and is presented in a useful order for those courses.